mazpar/goingtoIndia/z01_Tavel Advice.md

 - **Currency**: The Indian Rupee (INR) is the currency of India.
 Inform your bank of your travel plans to avoid any issues with card transactions.
 - **Electrical Plugs**: India uses 230V, 50Hz electricity, and plug types C, D, and M. Bring a universal adapter.
-- **Language**: Hindi is most widely spoken, but English is also spoken in big cities, especially in tourist areas and among younger people.
+- **Language**: Hindi is most widely spoken.
+English is mostly spoken in big cities, in tourist areas amongst the highly educated people.
 - **Cultural Sensitivity**: Be respectful of India's diverse religious and cultural practices.
 Avoid discussing sensitive topics such as politics and religion.
 - **Safety**: Be vigilant in crowded places and avoid traveling alone at night.
 Scams targeting tourists can be common, so stay cautious and informed.